Transferring From One College to Another

 Financial Aid

 Know that student aid is not going to transfer directly between colleges, and your new school will recalculate your eligibility from scratch based on the information from your FAFSA and the college’s financial aid application forms.
-Certain types of aid might be portable but aid such as the Federal Perkins loan and Federal work-study is not.
+Certain types of aid might be portable, but aid such as the Federal Perkins loan and Federal work-study is not.

 Paperwork & Applying

-Transferring isn’t for everyone, but can be a good idea.
+Transferring isn’t for everyone, but it can be a good idea.
 You might even want to do so years after you finish at one school.
 The key is knowing how to get started at the school you want to attend and being able to leave the school you have been going to without too much trouble.
 Planning and staying organized will allow you to do so.

 RELATED: